 Ceramide RX Phytoceramides

-Astaxanthin is a type of plant nutrient called a caratonoid.
-Astaxanthin has a reddish color to it contributes to the colors of some foods.
-As a carotinoid, it's also an antioxidant so it can neutralize free radicals and reduce inflammation.
+Astaxanthin is a type of plant nutrient called a carotenoid.
+Astaxanthin has a reddish color which contributes to the colors of some foods.
+As a carotenoid, it's also an antioxidant so it can neutralize free radicals and reduce inflammation.

 In the skin, research suggests astaxanthin might have a sun protective effect against UVA rays.
 Ultraviolet A rays cause wrinkles and skin aging.
 Another interesting study noted that 6 weeks of topical astaxanthin supplementation improved crowfeet, the size of age spots and skin elasticity.

 An even more interesting study compared astaxanthin supplements to a placebo in 65 women.
-This study noted women getting the placebo showed evidence of more wrinkles and a loss of skin moisture while those taking astaxanthin did not.
-This hints that astaxanthin might offer some protection against skin aging.
+This study noted astaxanthin was associated with fewer wrinkles and better skin moisture thank women taking a placebo.
+This hints astaxanthin might offer some protection against skin aging.

 Glutathione And Alpha Lipoic Acid

-Glutahione is one of the master antioxidants in the body.
-Just a few of the things it does include:
+Glutathione is one of the master antioxidants in the body.
+Just a few of the things glutathione does include: